drscotthawley/blog_fastpages/_posts/2021-09-15-Handy-Bash-Functions.md

 # runs a notebook on command line, as if it were a python script.
 # usage: $ nbrun colab.ipynb
 # [Note for student nbs, run this from an access-reduced account!]
+# On my personal page I remove the pip install but put it in to make it handy for students
 nbrun() { pip install -Uqq jupytext; jupytext --to py "$1";  mv  "${1%.*}".py run_this.ipy; ipython run_this.ipy;}

 # creates .tgz file from directory, runs in parallel